stoplightio/docs/articles/modeling/reference-spec.md

 ## What

 Referencing another specification allows for cleaner and more organized code.
-Some use cases are as follows...
+Some use cases are as follows:

 * Generate API documentaion in Hubs
 * Deduplicate common structures like responses or shared parameters in Modeling